 - Primary damage-racking moves: jab, forward tilt, up tilt, down tilt, and Charge Blaster.
 Fox’s jab and tilts are solid neutral options that come out fast and can help bring an opponent to high percentages.
 Charge Blaster is an effective ranged attack when used in moderation.

 - Primary KO moves: up smash.
 Fox amiibo have a strange tendency to entirely ignore their forward smash.
 Although forward smash is technically a superior KO move, you will have an easier time teaching it to rely on its up smash instead.

-- Moves to avoid: down smash, Fox Illusion, and Fire Fox.
+- Moves to avoid: down smash, side special, and up special.
 Fox amiibo slowly develop a habit of spamming down smash.
 During training, do not use this move at all, because it could send your amiibo into a downward spiral.
 Fox Illusion and Fire Fox should be used for recovery purposes only.

 When your amiibo finally reaches Level 50, its training will truly begin.
 Just like a real player, amiibo need match experience and practice against different characters.

 Section 4: Post-Level 50 Training